eRanker/Factor-Checker/README.md

 # eRanker Factor Checker Website
 A simple website that creates a dedicated page for check indivudual facotrs based on [eRanker.com](https://www.eRanker.com)  API.

+> Note: You will need a eRanker.com API Key in order to run the projet in your server.
+You can modify this code the way you want, adding a logo, pdf headers and urls.

 ## If you want to develop, you can use the virtual host below as example:
 ```
 <VirtualHost 127.0.0.1>